Ajwain: Cultivation and production

-Ajwain grows in dry, barren soil in its indigenous regions of India, Iran, Afghanistan, and parts of northern Africa.
+Ajwain grows in dry, barren soil in its indigenous regions of India, Iran, Pakistan, Afghanistan, and parts of northern Africa.
 Gujarat and Rajasthan are regions in India well-known for cultivating ajwain.

 Culinary uses

 The fruits are rarely eaten raw; they are commonly dry-roasted or fried in ghee (clarified butter).
 This allows the spice to develop a more subtle and complex aroma.
 It is widely used in the cuisine of the Indian subcontinent, often as part of a chaunk (also called a tarka), a mixture of spices – sometimes with a little chopped garlic or onion – fried in oil or clarified butter, which is used to flavor a dish at the end of cooking.
 In Afghanistan, the fruits are sprinkled over bread and biscuits.

 Other applications of ajwain include incorporating the seeds in specific types of breads, such as naans and parathas.
 The seeds can also be used as a mouth freshener when mixed with lemon juice and black pepper and then dried, or can be used as an ingredient in hot tea.

 The seeds are also used in Ethiopian cuisine, where they are called netch azmud, "Ethiopian caraway", or "white cumin".